shmorri/docs-casa-prod/3.1.4/source/developer/ui-pages.md

 ### Bootstrap alerts

 When the message you want to communicate is easy to get (e.g. operation successful), a simple [alert](https://getbootstrap.com/docs/4.0/components/alerts/) should suffice.
 For this, you can use `showMessageUI` of class `org.gluu.casa.ui.UIUtils`.
-Account you have to previously create the proper `div` element to hold the alert in your page markup and ensure javascript variable `alertRef` points to the DOM element of the `div`.
+Account you have to previously create the proper `div` element to hold the alert in your markup and ensure javascript variable `alertRef` points to the DOM element of the `div`.

 You can find examples of how to do so everywhere in Casa code.
-A good minimalistic example is in the `/admin/logging.zul` page of Casa project; this is the page where administrators can set the logging level of the app.
+A good minimalistic example is in `/admin/logging.zul` page of Casa project; this is the page where administrators can set the logging level of the app.